MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

   This policy is obsolete because it has been superseded by an improved feature.
-It doesn't work in Google Chrome after version 94.
+It doesn't work in Microsoft Edge after version 94.
 To allow users to open applications in Internet Explorer mode, use the [InternetExplorerIntegrationReloadInIEModeAllowed](#internetexplorerintegrationreloadiniemodeallowed) policy instead.
 Alternatively, users can still use the --ie-mode-test flag.

 This policy allows users to test applications in Internet Explorer mode by opening an Internet Explorer mode tab in Microsoft Edge.